 Coin Snapshot

 Though business strike variations of the Trade Dollar coin were minted from 1873 through 1878, proof coins were struck up until 1885.
-The history of the Trade Dollar as legal tender coinage is a bit complicated, as it was demonetized by the United States Government in 1876 but was struck through 1885 – and continued to be used by many people through the late 19th century.
+The history of the Trade Dollar as legal tender coinage is a bit complicated, as it was demonetized by the United States Government in 1876 but was struck through 1885.
+Though many other, more popular silver coins came onto the scene during that time period (such as the Morgan Dollar), Trade Dollars continued to be used by many people through the late 19th century.

 What is a “Trade Coin”